GrigLars/command_line_fu/README.md

 # Command Line Fu
 These are just notes for command line stuff I have learned over the years: shortcuts and so on.
 Some are commands that I keep forgetting, or get messed up on the order.
 They are in no real order except the most recent discoveries are often on top.
 Unless otherwise stated, these are CLI from bash shells on Linux.
 These might also help someone else.

+#### kwallet issues

+I kept getting errors in KDE/sddm a.k.a.
+Kubuntu that would pop up two dialoge boxes that said:

+    Configuration file "//.config/kwalletd5rc" not writable.
+Please contact your system administrator.
+    Configuration file "//.kde/share/config/kwalletdrc" not writable.
+Please contact your system administrator.

+It did that at every fresh sddm login.
+For Kubuntu 14.04, 16.04, and even 18.04.
+Why is this happening when I don't even USE kwallet?
+I did a lot of research, and it turns out that this is due to some bug nobody has fixed for some reason when the pam.d modules are loaded, and they ask for /{$HOME}/[confg stuff] and $HOME is not defined.
+So just disable these 4 lines in /etc/pam.d/sddm

+    # -auth   optional        pam_kwallet.so
+    # -auth   optional        pam_kwallet5.so

+and

+    # -session optional       pam_kwallet.so auto_start
+    # -session optional       pam_kwallet5.so auto_start

+When you restart, those boxes go away.
+I am not sure what this will do when you USE kwallet and its subsystem, but that wasn't my problem.

 #### Something I learned about k3b files

 I had a project that I had saved in multiple k3b files.
 Years and years went by.
 Then, for reasons that I don't know you well enough to go into (whale biologist) I had to see what files were saved and recreate burning audio CDs from them.
 First, I had to find CD blanks.
 But the next thing was "what the heck are k3b file data stored as?"
 I went through a lot of research, and found they are just zipped files with metadata in an XML format stored in them as "maindata.xml."
 I had to install the xsltproc and figure out the stylesheet to decode it (included in thius repo).
 This is imperfect, but it works.
 I found out what files they had, and was able to recreate them in K3B or another burner program.